neurostuff/NiMARE/docs/ecosystem.rst

 .. image:: _static/ecosystem.png
   :width: 100 %

-NiMARE aims to fill a gap in the burgeoning meta-analytic ecosystem.
+NiMARE aims to fill a gap in a burgeoning meta-analytic ecosystem.
 The goal of NiMARE is to collect a wide range of meta-analytic tools in one Python library.
 Currently, those methods are spread out across a range of programming languages